Pro Football Hall of Fame: Enshrinement ceremony

 The enshrinement ceremony is the main event of the annual Enshrinement Week Powered by Johnson Controls that kicks off every NFL season.
 The celebration is held in Canton, throughout the week surrounding the enshrinement ceremony.
 All members of the Hall of Fame are invited to attend the annual ceremony.

 Enshrinees do not go into the Pro Football Hall of Fame as a member of a certain team.
 Rather, all of an enshrinee's affiliations are listed equally.
 While the Baseball Hall of Fame plaques generally depict each of their inductees wearing a particular club's cap (with a few exceptions, such as Catfish Hunter and Greg Maddux), the bust sculptures of each Pro Football Hall of Fame inductee make no reference to any specific team.
 In addition to the bust that goes on permanent display at the Hall of Fame, inductees receive a distinctive Gold Jacket, and previous inductees nearly always wear theirs when participating at the new inductee ceremonies.

-Previous induction ceremonies were held during the next day (Sunday from 1999–2005, Saturday in 2006), situated on the steps of the Hall of Fame building.
+Previous induction ceremonies were held during the next day (Sunday from 1999 to 2005, Saturday in 2006), situated on the steps of the Hall of Fame building.

 Starting in 2002, the ceremony was moved to Fawcett Stadium (now Tom Benson Hall of Fame Stadium), where it was held from 1963 to 1965.
 Since 2007, the enshrinement ceremony has been held on the Saturday night, since 2017 two days after the Hall of Fame Game.
 In 2022, the ceremony was moved to noon ET.

 Hall of Fame Game

 The Hall of Fame Game, the annual NFL preseason opener, is played in Tom Benson Hall of Fame Stadium at Hall of Fame Village in Canton, Ohio.
 In 2017, the Hall of Fame Game was held for the first time on Thursday night.
-The preseason classic kicks off Enshrinement Week Powered by Johnson Controls and officially kicks off the NFL preseason.
+The preseason classic kicks off Enshrinement Week and marks the start of the NFL preseason.